-Seal Rock state park: We spent a whole afternoon on this beach building sand castes and having a treasure hunt for gold coins.
+Seal Rock state park: We spent a whole afternoon on this beach building sand castles and having a treasure hunt for gold coins.
 My kids loved that there was what looked like a giant pirate carving in the rocks above the beach.

 Bandon beach: At low tide, we explored hidden caves and tide pools and saw the famous Face Rock.
 I bought some fake gold coins and scattered them around the cave.
 They truly thought they’d just found a buried treasure!
-Afterward, we perused the shops in old town Bandon and had giant ice cream cones and fresh cheese curds at Face Rock eatery.
+Afterward, we perused the shops in old town Bandon and had giant ice cream cones and fresh cheese curds at Face Rock Eatery.

 4. Be in the place where Goonies was filmed.